utdata/rwd-mastery-assignments/military-surplus/README.md

 ## Download the data

-- To to [this page](https://raw.githubusercontent.com/utdata/rwd-mastery-assignments/master/military-surplus/data/dla-1033-transfers.csv) and then do **File > Save Page As** to save the file to your computer.
+- Go to [this page](https://raw.githubusercontent.com/utdata/rwd-mastery-assignments/master/military-surplus/data/dla-1033-transfers.csv) and then do **File > Save Page As** to save the file to your computer.

 ## Assignments